mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 remained In Argi under the command of Hiirinanan to act as raiders against Dulinor and as a contact group for those worlds that were covert members of the FMF.
-This force remained in action until mid-
-1120 when FMF forces, in the wake of the successful Lucan offensive, reclaimed many of the worlds in
+This force remained in action until mid-1120 when FMF forces, in the wake of the successful Lucan offensive, reclaimed many of the worlds in
 Argi for Medurma.
 ```
 ## WAR ZONE: ARGIWAR ZONE: ARGIWAR ZONE: ARGIWAR ZONE: ARGI

-At the end of 1118, Argi was under the yoke of Ilel-
+At the end of 1118, Argi was under the yoke of Ilel-ish.
-ish.
 Fortunately, unlike the rule of Lucan, the Ilelish
 occupation forces were under orders to treat the
 population well, so the acts of barbarism so often
 seen to trailing were very rare.
-Also, the free rem-
-nants of the 159th were available to offer relief, and
+Also, the free rem-nants of the 159th were available to offer relief, and
 much effort was spent, and wasted, by Ilelish forces
 to track them down.